 - Astragalus is considered an adaptogen, helping support the body’s adrenals by allowing the body to naturally adapt to daily stress.

 - Black Elderberry is unique in providing both antioxidant and immune support through its natural concentration of anthocyanins and other flavonoids.

 - Echinacea is used to support acute and continual immune health.

 - Olive Leaf also helps maintain immune function with antioxidant support.

 - Oregano supports the body’s natural resistance, a healthy microbiome in the intestines and a healthy immune response.

 The immune system uses many mechanisms to combat potential illness such as the bacterial and viral infections that cause flus and colds.
 These mechanisms work together to tailor a fully integrated immune response to the specific invading microbe.
 Everyday preventive measures such as the ones mentioned above as well as avoiding contact with sick individuals, and good hygiene can go a long way in reducing your risk for viruses, bacteria, and other pathogens.

-- 9 Pillars Of The Modern Holistic Health Approach (Complete Guide) - January 15, 2021
+- 9 Pillars Of The Modern Holistic Health Approach Plan - January 15, 2021